Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 \begin{rem} The reader will find in \Cref{thm:maincomputation} a way of computing punctured tubular neighborhoods when dealing with resolution of singularities whose exceptional locus is snc.
 This was our main motivation for \Cref{section:NCboundary}. \end{rem}

 \begin{num} One can further interpret \Cref{prop:octahedron_TN} in terms of the six functors formalism.
 For the closed $S$-pair $(X,Z)$, consider the commutative diagram

 of \eqref{eq:loc-notation}.
-By crossing the two classical localization triangles one gets, as a functorial enhancement of \eqref{eq:ocatedron}, the following commutative diagram of natural transformations of $\T(X)$
+By combining the two localization triangles one gets, as a functorial enhancement of \eqref{eq:ocatedron}, the following commutative diagram of natural transformations of $\T(X)$

 Each arrow in \eqref{eq:functorial_tub_Neighb} is a unit or counit for one of the adjunctions $(k^*,k_*)$ or $(k_!,k^!)$, $k=i,j$.
-The second and third rows (resp.~columns) are the classical localization triangle, expressed in terms of natural transformation.
-In particular, each row and column of \eqref{eq:functorial_tub_Neighb} is exact homotopy (concretely: gives a homotopy exact sequence in $\T(X)$ when evaluated at any object).
+The second and third rows (resp.~columns) are localization triangles, expressed in terms of natural transformations.
+In particular, each row and column of \eqref{eq:functorial_tub_Neighb} is exact homotopy; specifically, it gives rise to a homotopy exact sequence in \(\T(X)\) when evaluated at any object.

-Note, moreover, that $\alpha_j$ is given by the map $j_! \rightarrow j_*$ "forgetting the support" where the map $\beta_i$ corresponds to a natural transformation $\beta_i:i^! \rightarrow i^*$ which is specific to the case of (closed) immersions.\footnote{It can also be derived from the exchange transformation $i^!Id^* \rightarrow i^*Id^!$.} Note, finally, the classical identification of functors $ i^!j_! = i^*j_*[-1]$ obtained by applying the localization triangles (middle row of the previous diagram) post-composed with $j_!j^!$ to get the homotopy exact sequence
+Note, moreover, that $\alpha_j$ is given by the map $j_! \rightarrow j_*$ "forgetting the support."
+The map $\beta_i$ corresponds to the natural transformation $\beta_i:i^! \rightarrow i^*$, which is specific to the case of (closed) immersions.\footnote{It can also be derived from the exchange transformation $i^!Id^* \rightarrow i^*Id^!$.} Finally, using the identification of functors $ i^!j_! = i^*j_*[-1]$ obtained by applying the localization triangles (middle row of the previous diagram) and post-composing with $j_!j^!$, yields the homotopy exact sequence

 Since the last arrow identifies with $\alpha_j$, one gets $i_!i^!j_!j^!=i_*i^*j_*j^*$, which gives the result since $i_*=i_!$ (resp.~$j^*=j^!$) is right invertible.